pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 forward as the most available Linux Hosts

 Natalia of Bucharest!
-She drew our first Animal, her Snake, and she was first to draw with Half-Pixel's
+She drew our first Animal, her Snake.
+She was first to draw with Half-Pixel's, and the first to erase Half-Pixel's and Whole-Pixel's

 Tina of Monterey!
 She drew our first Giraffe